jmalena/g6-extension-d3-force-rect/README.md

-# g6-extension-better-d3-force
+# g6-extension-d3-force-rect

-A G6 layout extension of the force-directed layout, based on d3-force.
+A G6 layout extension of the force-directed layout with support for rectangular collisions.